archesproject/arches/docker/Readme.md

 		docker-compose -f .\docker-compose-local.yml up
 	```
 	This will create your Arches project and start the web server.
-	Once that is running, you can bring it down again with ctrl + c (in Windows).
+	Once that is running (you will see `"RUNNING DJANGO SERVER"`), you can bring it down again with ctrl + c (in Windows).

 9. Add this line to your Dockerfile:
 	```